5 States With the Most Scenic and Laid-Back Nude Beaches

 Polo Beach, Oahu

-Found on the north coast of Oahu, Polo Beach is a small beach named for the nearby polo field.
-Once you arrive, you can walk a few minutes either left or right to reach the nudist portion of the beach.
+When it comes to beaches in Oahu, you’re spoilt for choice.
+But you’ll be wanting to head to Polo Beach, named for the nearby polo field, if you’d like to avoid tan lines.
+Once you arrive, walk a few minutes either left or right to reach the nudist portion of the beach.

 Rooster State Park, Corbett